‘A Beacon Of Compassion’: World And Religious Leaders React To Francis’ Death

 President Donald Trump issued a message of his own, saying: “Rest in Peace Pope Francis.
 May God Bless him and all who loved him.”

-The White House’s official X account posted two photos of the pope, one with Trump and his wife Melania, and the other with Vance, alongside a caption that read: “Rest in Peace, Pope Francis.”
+The White House’s official X account posted two photos of the pope, one with Trump and his wife Melania, and the other with Vice President J.D.
+Vance, alongside a caption that read: “Rest in Peace, Pope Francis.”

 Trump said all U.S. federal buildings would honor the pope by flying flags at half-mast.

 Although ill, Francis continued to work and meet with officials as head of the Holy See.
-The pope’s last official meeting was with U.S. Vice President J.D.
-Vance on Easter Sunday, just a day before his death.
+The pope’s last official meeting was with Vance on Easter Sunday, just a day before Francis’ death following a stroke and heart failure.

 Francis, who was born in Argentina to Italian immigrants, was also remembered by Argentina’s President Javier Milei, who had clashed with the pope in the past.